William to carry out first engagement since King’s diagnosis and Kate’s surgery

 Anne held the fort on the royal engagements front on Tuesday, carrying out an investiture on behalf of the King at Windsor Castle before visiting family-run GH Hurt & Son in Nottingham which has provided shawls for royal newborns for more than 70 years.

-Harry arrived in London from California on Tuesday afternoon, without the Duchess of Sussex and their children, less than 24 hours after the announcement about the King’s health was made to the nation.

-Prime Minister Rishi Sunak, who usually has a weekly audience with Charles on Wednesday, said he was thankful the King’s cancer was “caught early” and wished him a full recovery.

-Buckingham Palace confirmed the King, who only acceded to the throne 17 months ago, does not have prostate cancer, saying only that it was a “form of cancer”.
+Buckingham Palace confirmed the King, who only acceded to the throne 17 months ago, does not have prostate cancer, saying only that he has a “form of cancer”.

 He was diagnosed after a “separate issue of concern was noted” and investigated while he was being treated for his benign enlarged prostate.